 We invite anybody with an interest in not-so-obvious history to join us on a tour, during which you see under what conditions residents would have lived in case of nuclear war, you try on a chemical protective suit and gas mask, with your own hands you turn on the ventilation mechanisms and you open airtight doors weighing hundreds of kilograms.

 Our professional guides will reveal the most interesting facts about the shelter and civil defense in Soviet times.
-The groups we form are small, so we ensure direct communication, the opportunity to ask questions and get immediate answers.
+We ensure direct communication, the opportunity to ask questions and get immediate answers.
+This type of tour is ideal for groups of up to 12 people.

 What if your group is larger?
 In such case we suggest to divide your collective into smaller groups and visit the shelter one-after-another.
 We can also offer other solutions, e. g., several different tours (including the shelter) simultaneously, etc. Please contact us for such inquiries.

-To arrange a visit please call +370 684 49 818 or fill out the form below and we will contact you.
+To arrange a private tour, please call +370 684 59 818 or press the button below to book online.

 It is a special way to learn about the history of the shelter.
 During the visit the whole object is reserved just for you – so, no involvement of outsiders, no contact!